coreos/tectonic-docs/Documentation/admin/self-hosted-etcd.md

 ### Installation workflow

 Tectonic uses `bootkube` to install a self-hosted Kubernetes cluster with self-hosted etcd service. `bootkube` creates an external etcd cluster member for bootstrapping the installation.
 This initial etcd cluster member is used only during initial setup.
-TThe following list summarizes the self-hosted etcd bootstrap and installation process:
+The following list summarizes the self-hosted etcd bootstrap and installation process:

 1. Start a temporary external single-member etcd cluster
 2. Start a temporary Kubernetes cluster using the temporary etcd cluster’s address